 Therefore, be very careful when posting content on a company blog.
 That blog is your champion representative.
 It epitomizes your marketing content efforts and is no joke.
 Blogs are the fifth most trusted source of information on the internet.
 They can persuade the customer to purchase your products or enlist your services.
 So, they need to be informational, influential, and compelling.

 Use your company’s blog as a source of information.
 Your customers want to know about your problem-solving skills and your authentic stories.
 By providing this authenticity, you achieve value without being too promotional.
 And, that’s your goal… to sell something without people realizing you’re selling it to them.

-So, here are 15 tips to creating marketing content that resonates with customers.
+So, here are 15 tips for creating marketing content that resonates with customers.

 1. Do Your Research

 The first thing you need to do is figure out what your audience wants.
 What information is your audience after?
 What kind of content peaks their interest?
 Therefore, the first tip is to do your research.
 You can’t just look at other blogs and articles for inspiration, or write about what you think will be attractive to others.
 You have to scour the forums, conversations, and trends to see what people are chatting about.
 Then, use that newfound knowledge as a guideline for future content.
 It needs to resonate with your audience, not just yourself.